Information

 Thank you for visiting SteveNanz.com!

 I very much appreciated your interest in my nature photography project.
-I've been at it for about ten years now and can't begin to describe how fascinating and fun it's been.
+I've been at it since around 1995 and can't begin to describe how fascinating and fun it's been.

 The purpose of this website is to share the images of all the plants and animals that I've photographed over the years and, in so doing, encourage the naturalist in all of us.
 One of my hopes is to show that wildlife exploration can be experienced by anyone, just about anywhere, and it can begin in one's own backyard.
-The majority of the photos (over 3000) were taken within a few miles of my home in Brooklyn, NY.
+Nearly half of the approximate 7000 photos were taken within a few miles of my home in Brooklyn, NY.
 A trip to a rain forest can be a real eye popper but for myself, so can a ramble through the neighborhood park.
 I think that discovering just how rich the environment is and having fun exploring it, makes it easier for people to want to preserve it.

-All the images on this website are made available without restriction.
-Organizations wishing to use any of my photos for educational purposes has my blessing.
+All the images on this website are made available to organizations for science-based educational purposes.
 Of course being credited is appreciated.

 --

-When I started photographing birds around 1997, I was using a Pentax K1000 camera with a Phoenix 500mm f8 lens.
+When I started photographing birds and insects, I was using a Pentax K1000 camera with a Phoenix 500mm f8 lens.
 In the Spring of 1998 I switched to a Nikon F3HP with a Tokina 150-500mm f5.6 zoom.
 I mounted this set up on a Gitzo carbon fiber tripod with an Arca-Swiss ball head.

-In January of 2000 I upgraded to a Nikon 400mm f2.8 with a 2x converter.
+In 2000, I upgraded to a Nikon 400mm f2.8 with a 2x converter.
 I also upgraded from the ball head to a Wimberley.
-For film I used Velvia slide film pushed one stop when ever possible.
-When light was poor I used Provia F100 or Kodak E200 pushed one or even two stops.
-I never used flash because the flash sink on the F3HP is a 1/60 of a second, which I found is to slow at long focal lengths.
+I never used flash because the flash sink on the F3HP is a 1/60 of a second, which I found to be to slow at long focal lengths without image stabilization.

 At the beginning of 2003 I took the digital plunge.
-I switched to Canon to take advantage of its image stabilization system, which Nikon still lacked in its big lens line up.
+I switched to Canon to take advantage of its image stabilization system, which Nikon at the time still lacked in its big lens line up.
 Here is my current equipment list:

 Canon: